racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK5.md

 To start, it is easier to test the exploit in the `stack-L1-dbg` file and execute the exploit inside the gdb.
 The following list will contain the steps to fill each of the variables needed for the exploit.

-1. For the **shellcode** we can just paste the one showed above for 32-bit.
+1. For the **shellcode** we can just paste the 32-bit version showed above.
-2. To find the correct offset, we would need to use gdb to analyze the memory addresses of the program
+2. To find the correct `offset`, we would need to use gdb to analyze the memory addresses of the program
     * We started by launching GDB with `gdb $PWD/stack-L1-dbg` and setting a breakpoint at the bof function using `b bof`.
 Then, run the program (`run`) and step into the function (`next`).
     * Thinking already on applying the exploit on the primary executable, since the memory addresses will not be the same, we have two alternatives:
       - We can fill multiple spaces with the ret address needed, therefore increasing the chances to execute the exploit
       - We can change the execution inside gdb to make sure everything the stack mimics the program execution outside of it.
-      To make the exploit work with both the debug and non-debug version, we used the latter one.
+    * To make the exploit work with both the debug and non-debug version, we used the latter one.
 This way, we executed the following commands in `gdb`:

       ```bash
       $ <PWD>/stack-L1-dbg # this is how we are going to execute the command